CCRAN November 14

 photo

-Christopher Mammoliti, BComm (Hons); EAOC Patient Expert, Colon Cancer Stage 4 & Thyroid Cancer Survivor
+Christopher Mammoliti, BComm (Hons); EAOC Patient Expert; Thyroid Cancer Survivor & Stage 4 Colon Cancer Survivor

 Christopher is a 39 years old, 3 time cancer survivor, father of two and a husband.
 He holds a Bachelor of Commerce (Honours) Management Degree, and graduated with High Honours and as Class Valedictorian.
 He worked 15 years in management, primarily as General Manager of Seal & Design Canada.
 He served 4 years as the publicly elected Toronto District School Board Trustee for Humber River – Black Creek, subsequently elected by his fellow Trustees to sit as Vice-Chair of the Board.
 Christopher was awarded the Canadian Heraldic Platinum Jubilee Award for Outstanding Community Leadership by The Honourable MP Judy Sgro for this work.
 He is currently Director of CGM Group Inc., focusing on organizational/ business consulting.
 He serves as Chair/Member of Seneca College’s Business Program Advisory Committee since 2016.